What is Advanced Practice (AP)?

 You can also use the Advanced Practice Toolkit which contains information and resources suitable for both employers, commissioners and clinicians.

-Subscribe to AP newsletter to keep up-to-date with important developments at Health Education England.
+Subscribe to the NHS England AP newsletter to keep up-to-date with important developments at NHS England.

 Information and supporting links for those seeking to undertake Supported e-portfolio Route (for recognition of education and training equivalence.)

 The Nottingham and Nottinghamshire ICS AP Steering Group has authored a Memorandum of Understanding document that contains the recommended minimum standards for qualified APs.
 This document, having gained approval and sign-off from the ICS Clinical and Care Executive Group, can be used by APs and their employers as guidance.